Introduction:

 Outcome:

-- Terraform state is securely migrated from local to remote backend.
+- Terraform state is securely migrated from a local file to a remote backend.

-- Teams gain collaboration capability with integrated state locking and versionin
+- Teams gain collaboration capabilities with integrated state locking and versioning.

-- Backend migration is validated and automated by Terraform to reduce chances of errors.
+- Backend migration is validated and automated by Terraform, reducing the likelihood of errors.